SebasNorenaR/reduxThunkExercise/README.md

-# Simple React App using react-thunk
+# Simple React App using redux-thunk